List of mayors of the 50 largest cities in the United States

-This is a list of mayors of the 50 largest cities in the United States, ordered by their estimated populations as of the 2020 census.
+This is a list of mayors of the 50 largest cities in the United States, ordered by their populations as of July 1, 2022, as estimated by the United States Census Bureau.
 These 50 cities have a combined population of 49.6 million, or 15% of the national population.

-Louisville, Indianapolis, Jacksonville, Nashville, and Honolulu have consolidated city-county governments where the mayor is elected by residents of the entire county, not just that of the main city; in these cases the population and respective rank are for the county.
+Honolulu, Indianapolis, Jacksonville, Louisville, and Nashville have consolidated city-county governments where the mayor is elected by residents of the entire county, not just that of the main city; in these cases the population and respective rank are for the county.

 In some states, mayors are officially elected on a nonpartisan basis; however, their party affiliation or preference is generally known, and where it is known it is shown in the list below.

-The breakdown of mayoral political parties is 36 Democrats, 11 Republicans, and 3 Independents (two elected with state Democratic support).
+The breakdown of mayoral political parties is 39 Democrats, 8 Republicans, and 3 Independents (two elected with state Democratic support).